raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

 > This blog is part of a series of posts where I document how I built a relational database from scratch in C++, following concepts from Postgresql and sqlite.
 (Start from [here](/blog/Implementing-a-relational-database-from-scratch---Storage-Layer))\
 > \
+> Summary of this post:\
+> 1\.
+Catalog layer manages the database's metadata (tables, types, columns etc)\
+> 2\.
+Catalog table uses heap iterator directly for sequential scan\
+> 3\.
+Encoding and decoding rows are done with a generic Codec class\
+> 4\.
+DB server handles creating and connecting to different databases\
+> \
 > Github: [https://github.com/raihahahan/cpp-relational-db](https://github.com/raihahahan/cpp-relational-db)

 # Introduction